-CARL has prioritized advancing equity, diversity, and inclusion (EDI) in research libraries and enabling research libraries’ work toward reconciliation, Indigenization, and decolonization (framed by the Truth and Reconciliation Commission of Canada’s Calls to Action), as important areas for capacity building within its member institutions over the coming years.
+CARL has prioritized advancing equity, diversity, and inclusion (EDI) in research libraries as an important area for capacity building within its member institutions over the coming years.

 CARL hired its first Visiting Program Officer for EDI and formed an Equity, Diversity, and Inclusion Working Group (EDIWG) in the summer of 2019 to shape CARL’s EDI-related initiatives and communications and support the planning and delivery of activities in the following areas: